Former Nigerian militants get contracts to combat oil theft | Headlines

 Former Nigerian militants get contracts to combat oil theft

-Paul Ebbenimibo, a spokesman for Tompolo, said the companies would protect pipelines Bayelsa, Delta, Edo, Ondo and Imo states.
-Ebbenimibo said that Tompolo told others in the region to stop stealing from the pipelines and accept security jobs to enable the economy in the region to bounce back.
+Attacks resumed in 2016, not long after the government issued an arrest warrant for Tompolo on corruption charges.
+Paul Bebenimibo, a spokesman for Tompolo, said the companies would protect pipelines Bayelsa, Delta, Edo, Ondo and Imo states.

 - Country: